 How to Spot a Chambered Guitar Model

-There is no exact science to this, but depending on what you know about the type of guitar you are looking at, and what kind of tone you want, can help you determine what type it may be.
+There is no exact science to this.
+Depending on what you know about the type of guitar you are looking for.
+And what kind of tone you want, can help you determine what type it may be.
 The most common way to spot either one is by weight.
 A solid body electric will be noticeably heavier than a chambered one.

-The reason for this is that the chambers in a body are what removes wood to make it lighter, but only certain areas of the guitar are removed to keep it strong and balanced.
+The reason for this is that the chambers in a body are what remove wood to make it lighter.
+But only certain areas of the guitar are removed to keep it strong and balanced.

 Another way you might tell that it’s a chambered body is by sound.
 Depending on the way it was routed, there should be more volume projected from it.
-Some people have been able to tell between the combination of weight and volume when not plugged into an amp.
+Some people have been able to tell between the combination of weight and volume.
+But only when not plugged into an amp.

-Otherwise, the only other way would be to research it online to find out if the body on a particular model has been chambered.
+Otherwise, there is only one way.
+That would be to research it online to find out if the body on a particular model has been chambered.

 A Chambered Guitar Sounds Different

 Chambered guitars have been around for a while.
 But they are becoming more and more popular as players learn of the benefits they offer in tone.
 A chambered body has voids routed in it that act as air pockets to make it lighter.

 This gives the guitar a unique sound that is reminiscent of a hollow body.
 The tone can be fat and warm but also has this woody airy sound to it compared to a solid one.
 It’s more of a focused, punchier tone with more attack.
 Now, it isn’t a hollow body in itself, but it falls somewhere in the middle.